catch-point/ib-tws-json/README.md

 Usage
 -----

-Pass EClient calls on one line to stdin.
-Prefix with the method name, followed by each parameter prefixed by one or more spaces.
+Pass EClient calls to stdin.
+Prefix with the method name, followed by each parameter prefixed by white spaces.
 Every parameter must be encoded in JSON.
+JSON values span multiple lines.

-Calls to EWrapper are serialized to stdout.
+Calls to EWrapper are serialized to stdout, one per line.
 Prefixed by the method name, followed by each parameter prefixed by a tab character.
 Every parameter is serialized as JSON.

 The command "help" is available to show a list of EClient+ calls and if passed the name of a method or type, it will show more.